ErfanBrv/Python-Projects/README.md

 # General_Python_Codes
-Some simple python codes written as responses to projects of python course I passed
+Some simple python codes written as responses to projects of python course I passed some years ago